 Associate Dean for Graduate Affairs, Claire Trevor School of the Arts, UCI (2009-2012; 2014-15)

 My beat is virtuality and its discontents.
-I have an awkward relationship with materiality that tends to put me at odds with the art world, and an only slightly less awkward one with the immaterial.
-My lifelong obsession with virtuality began with make-believe and fiction and expanded to include anything to do with the internet, avatars, and impersonation.
-For the past decade or so, I've been creating work in the areas of mixed-reality performance and installation, including such projects as Far-Flung follows function (2013), Galileo in America (2012), Hangmen Also Die (2010), Playing the Rapture (2008), Demotic (2004, 2006), The Roman Forum Project (2003), and Reading Frankenstein (2003).
+I have an awkward relationship with materiality that tends to put me at odds with the art world, and my preference for immaterial and virtual forms of art entails an aversion to techno-hype and to theorizations that denigrate the reality of life as an embodied being.
+My longtime explorations of virtuality began with childhood make-believe and fiction writing and expanded to include anything to do with net culture, pseudonymity in its myriad forms, virtuality, and digital-native artforms.
+Recently, I've been doing a great deal of work as a Wikipedia editor, and several recent projects have been inspired by my research for the 400 or so Wikipedia pages I've written (mostly on women in the fields of art, literature, and science).
+Earlier, I created a number of works in the areas of mixed-reality performance and installation, including such projects as Far-Flung follows function (2013), Galileo in America (2012), Hangmen Also Die (2010), Playing the Rapture (2008), Demotic (2004, 2006), The Roman Forum Project (2003), and Reading Frankenstein (2003).
 I co-curated two early exhibitions on computer games and art: "ALT+CTRL: A Festival of Independent and Alternative Games" (2003) and "SHIFT-CTRL: Computers, Games, and Art" (2000) at UC Irvine's Beall Center for Art and Technology.

 I was the founder and longtime artistic director of the Plaintext Players, a pioneering Internet performance troupe founded in 1993 that appeared at numerous international venues, including the 1997 Venice Biennale, documenta X, and UpStage festivals.
 I am also the founder and director of the Museum of Forgery, a virtual institution dedicated to prying open the cultural dialogue around forgery and related practices such as appropriation.